alimosallaei19/fprime-uprime/README.md

 ```

 Make sure to update `README.md` and the else case of `uprime.sh` with information about the utility added.
 Once done, create a merge request.

+## Credit

+Created by Ali Mosallaei, developed by the MXL: F Prime team.